 How sustainable is bamboo textile?

-To begin with, bamboo truly is a fast growing resource, which has turned it into a favorable renewable resource.
+To begin with, bamboo is a fast growing resource and because of that has turned it into a favorable renewable resource.
 However, being renewable does not imply that it is sustainable in the processed stage such as with (some) bamboo textile.
-Since there have been debates about bamboo being a sustainable opportunity for textiles, I decided to look into the general textile production process and evaluate, whether bamboo textile truly is as sustainable or how it would need to be to be sustainable.
+Since there have been debates about bamboo being a sustainable opportunity for textiles, I decided to look into the textile production process and evaluate, whether bamboo textile is as sustainable as advertised or how it would need to be to be sustainable.
 To start, I decided to look into the different types of fibre groups used in the textile industry.

 There are three basic types of fibre groups:

 • Synthetic fibres